tartanrunner25/WRF-STILT_tutorial/Guide.md

 The `WRFDATA.CFG` file is responsible for configuring the ARL converter to run with your WRF input files.
 Most of the times, this can be left as the default, which has been provided below.
 However, there are some instances were you may need to make changes to this file, such as using instantaneous winds, TKE variables, and so on.
 More documentation on how to setup the configuration can be found here: https://github.com/tartanrunner25/WRF-STILT_tutorial/blob/main/Note-arw2arl.pdf

 For now, stick with the default `WRFDATA.CFG` file, which has been provided within the repository (top level).
+This file should be in the same directory that you are running the code from.

 In order to run the executable with the file of interest you simply need to execute the `arw2arl` code, followed by the input WRF filename and path `-i`, the name of the file that will be created `-o`, and a flag that specifies the configuration file type that we will be using (`-c1`, `-c2`, or `-c3`).
 For time-average winds, we use `-c2`.
 The line that we execute in our terminal line should look something like this:

 > ./arw2arl -i$WRF_FILE_PATH_HERE/WRF_FILE_NAME_HERE -c2

 <br><br>
-Note that in this example, we did not specify an output name, thus, the default filename was used `WRFDATA.ARL`
+Note that in this example, we did not specify an output name, thus, the default filename was used `WRFDATA.ARL`.

 For cases were you are converting multiple WRF files, feel free to use the shell script provided within this repository `runarw.sh` and edit it accordingly.

 When running the ARL converter code, you should hopefully see the following lines being printed to your terminal screen: